Disability Dongles

 Disability dongles happen when builders treat disabled people as design subjects, not design partners.
 They follow from systems that reward invention without participation, spectacle without function, and novelty without accountability.

-Disability dongles are propped up by exclusion, the medical model, technoableism, media incentives, venture capital logic, savior narratives, design education, and political indifference.
+Disability dongles are propped up by exclusion, the medical model, technoableism, media incentives, venture capital logic, savior narratives, and extractive design education.

 Technoableism accelerates disability dongles.
 Shew identifies technoableism as the belief that technology is inherently good for disabled people and should be pursued regardless of whether disabled people want it.2 This belief converts every disability into a design challenge and every design challenge into a product opportunity.
 The question shifts from "what do disabled people need?" to "what can we build?"